My Vaccine Pass

-My Vaccine Pass is a vaccine certificate issued by the New Zealand Government that serves as an official record of one's COVID-19 vaccination status.
-The vaccine pass is required to enter hospitality venues, community, sport and faith-based gatherings, as a result of the COVID-19 Protection Framework having come into effect on 3 December 2021.
+My Vaccine Pass was a vaccine certificate issued by the New Zealand Government that served as an official record of one's COVID-19 vaccination status during the COVID-19 pandemic.
+The vaccine pass was required to enter hospitality venues, community, sport and faith-based gatherings, as a result of the COVID-19 Protection Framework having come into effect on 3 December 2021.
+The passes expired on 1 June 2022.

 Description

 My Vaccine Pass is an official record of one's COVID-19 vaccination status in New Zealand.
 Anyone above the age of 12 who has received two COVID-19 vaccines in New Zealand or who has been given a medical exemption can request a "My Vaccine Pass" via the "My COVID Record" website.
 The pass contains the individual's name, date of birth and a QR code.
 This pass can be saved on a digital device such as a phone and can also be printed.
 Those lacking a smartphone or computer access can also request a My Vaccine Pass by a phone call.
 A printed version of the Pass can also be obtained in person for free at pharmacies that provide COVID-19 vaccinations.

 The Ministry of Health contracted the tech company MATTR to develop New Zealand's domestic and international vaccine pass apps as well as the NZ Pass Verifier app.
-As part of the contract, MATTR has developed the NZ COVID Pass specification, which uses Elliptic-curve cryptography and Concise Binary Object Representation to encode person's credentials in a QR code and assert that the person is considered vaccinated.
+As part of the contract, MATTR has developed the NZ COVID Pass specification, which uses Elliptic-curve cryptography and CBOR Web Tokens to encode a person's credentials in a QR code and assert that the person is considered vaccinated.
 The specification allows for a creation of third-party verifier apps, which can use Decentralized identifier document that Ministry of Health publishes to verify pass signatures.

 On 23 November 2021, Hipkins confirmed that once the My Vaccine Pass has been downloaded, an Internet connection is not required to operate it.
 However, the app's device should be regularly connected to the Internet to remain up to date.

 The My Vaccine Pass is valid for six months from the date of issue since booster shots may be required and because medical exemptions are only valid for six months.
 If vaccination passes are still required after a pass has expired, users will need to request another one to prove that their vaccinations are current.

 Under the Government's COVID-19 Protection Framework, the My Vaccine Pass is compulsory for entering a range of public settings including events, hospitality (cafes, restaurants and bars), close contact businesses such as hairdressers and beauticians, retailers, sporting events, and faith-based gatherings.
 However, the vaccine pass is not needed to access essential services such as supermarkets, pharmacies, health and disability services, food banks, petrol stations, public transportation, schools, housing and housing support services.
 Children under the age of 12 do not need to show proof of vaccination status.
 Certain businesses and event managers are required to check customers' My Vaccine Pass with the NZ Pass Verifier app.